Last year I walked 6,000 miles across the USA for gender and sexual orientation equality.

 After I answered his questions about what I was doing he informed me that Texas law states that when you are walking on a road, you must walk against traffic.
 I was skeptical so I asked him to show me where the law was written.

 He went to his car and pulled out a substantial book, the Texas law book.
 He took the time to find the law and handed me the book.
-I was shocked.
+I was shocked when I saw this.
 For some reason I thought that if I was walking with traffic I would be at less risk, like people would see me and avoid me.

 I crossed the street and began walking against traffic as he left.
 It took no more than one minute for me to see the error of my ways.
 People were swerving all over the road, looking at their cell phones.
-In that instant I came to the belief that none of us should be allowed to drive!… EVER!
+In that instant I came to the belief that maybe none of us should ever be allowed to drive!